georgealton/private-terraform-registry/README.md

 ### Storage Backend

 Q. Is separate Storage Backend Necessary?
 Can we rely on VCS access?

 - Isolates Registry from VCS
 - Adds Complexity to codebase
 - Duplicates storage
 - Simplifies Access Control?

 ## S3

 [s3-bucket-source]

+### Using State machine for webhooks

+- Easier to build integrations with than VTL
+-

 ### Test